Know the Types of Beam in Civil Engineering

 T-beams are used when the top flange of the beam is subjected to tensile forces, and the bottom flange is subjected to compressive forces.
 This type of beam is often used in the construction of bridges and elevated structures.

-An I section beam is a structural element that has a cross-section shaped like the letter I. It is also known as an I beam, H beam, or universal beam.
-I section beams are commonly used in construction, engineering, and architecture because they can resist bending and shear forces along their length and they have a high strength-to-weight ratio and can span long distances with minimal deflection.
+An I-section beam is a structural element that has a cross-section shaped like the letter I. It is also known as an I-beam, H-beam, or universal beam.
+I-section beams are commonly used in construction, engineering, and architecture because they can resist bending and shear forces along their length, they have a high strength-to-weight ratio, and they can span long distances with minimal deflection.

 L-section beam